 It’s up to you – there are many reputable brands out there.

-But one brand that our Peanut mamas love is by Vitabiotics: Pregnacare Max.
+One brand that our Peanut mamas love is by Vitabiotics: Pregnacare Max.

 It’s specially formulated for moms-to-be with L-methylfolate (an advanced form of folic acid), vitamin D, omega-3 DHA, and other essential vitamins and minerals.